 What It All Means

 For buyers that, like many of our respondents, are concerned about the time they have to choose a vendor, take a look at our HR Leaderboard.
-This Leaderboard can help get your search started before diving blindly into demos and conference calls.
-If you still need help evaluating your options, don’t hesitate to reach out, and we’ll help you find the right HR vendor for your needs.
+Our Leaderboard can help get your search started before diving blindly into demos and conference calls.
+If you still need help evaluating your options, don’t hesitate to reach out and we’ll help you find the right HR vendor for your needs.